eyablokov/node-postgre-starter/README.md

 What is good: We don't expose 5432 port for DB service, as we do for API.
 Befause why should we? - We gonna query API, but we aren't gonna do it with DB.
 API can reach DB via internal container overlay network, and that's correct.

 To test that, execute `docker exec -it node-postgre-starter-express-api_1 sh` and/or `docker exec -it node-postgre-starter-postgres_1 sh` and run `ping postgres` or `ping express-api`, appropriately (hostnames here are ones assigned by Docker and equal the service names).
 You'll see they are reachable by 172.19.0.{2,3} without any additional things.

+To test API, do just `curl localhost:3000` (assuming testing on localhost; testing after deployment is different and depends on the hosting).
+You'll see "Hello Fake product" message.